rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And he entered the temple and began to drive out those who sold, ^1945

-saying to them, It is written, My house shall be a house of prayer, but you have made it a den of robbers. ^1946
+saying to them, It is written, 'My house shall be a house of prayer,' but you have made it a den of robbers. ^1946

 And he was teaching daily in the temple.
 The chief priests and the scribes and the principal men of the people were seeking to destroy him, ^1947

 but they did not find anything they could do, for all the people were hanging on his words. ^1948

 One day, as Jesus was teaching the people in the temple and preaching the gospel, the chief priests and the scribes with the elders came up ^2001